Progressive Fusion for Multimodal Integration: Progressive Fusion (Pro-Fusion)

 \subsection{Pro-Fusion}

 We build a scheme based on backprojective connections which can be applied to any given base architecture.
 Our scheme considers any given base design as a single step of an iterative process.
-The base design is augmented to take an additional context vector as input, which serves to provide information from 'late' fused representations.
+The base design is augmented to take an additional context vector as input, which serves to provide information from `late' fused representations.
 At each iteration, the current output representations of the base model are provided via the context vector as an additional input for the next step.
 More formally, given a base model $\mathcal{F}$ with input $x = (x_i,x_2,..x_k)$, we want to create an augmented model $\hat{\mathcal{F}} : \mathcal{X} \times \mathbb{R}^{d} \rightarrow \mathcal{Y}$ with additional input $c \in \mathbb{R}^{d}$ such that $ c = 0 \implies \hat{\mathcal{F}}(x,c) = \mathcal{F}(x)$.
 Recall that the function $\mathcal{F}$ mentioned in Section \ref{sec:prelim} is given by $ \mathcal{F}(x) = P(F(G_1(x_1),G_2(x_2),..G_K(x_K))) $.

 We create the desired network $\hat{\mathcal{F}}$ by providing $c$ to the unimodal feature generators $G_j$.
 We use the output of the fusion layer $F$ and project it back into the network as $c_t$ via the matrix/function $W_i$.
 This creates an iterative network which we run for $R$ steps.
 The final vector $c_R$ after $R$ steps serves as the output of fusion which is then provided to the predictor model $P$.

-Figure~\ref{fig:base_fusion:rec} shows an example in which back-projecting connection have been added to the Late Fusion Base Model in Figure~\ref{fig:base_fusion:late}.
 In Figure \ref{fig:rec_fusion} we visually depict how the model is unrolled.

-The ability to send information backward in the network addresses the problem raised earlier in Section~\ref{sec:motiv}.
+The ability to send information backward in the network addresses the problem raised earlier in Section~\ref{sec:motiv} 3.
 The encoder $G_1$ for $X_1$ can now gain a handle on $g(Z)$ via the fused output $c_1$.
 Specifically if the model can compute $g(z)$ from $W(c_1)$, then in the second iteration step, one can recover from $X_1$ the real value of $h(Z)$, which then directly determines the target $Y$.
 On the other hand if $X_2$ is not useful or if $G_1$ cannot process the fused vector efficiently, then $W(.)$ can be zeroed out and the overall model is no worse than the baseline model.
 We also present in the Appendix \ref{apx:theory}, some mathematical analysis as to the representation power of our approach.